Pumpkin Patches, Hayrides, Corn Mazes, Halloween and Trick-or-Treat Events

 1226 N. White St., Wake Forest

 Oct.
-26, 4:30-8:30 p.m.
-Admission is free.
-This annual event features a costume contest, face painting, a cupcake walk, ghostly games and more.
-Free pumpkin giveaway while supplies last.
-Costumes optional.
+24, 4:30-8 p.m.
+Free.
+Don a costume and enjoy ghostly games, face painting, a haunted maze, a cupcake walk and more.
+There will be a free pumpkin giveaway while supplies last.
+Costumes are optional.

 Haunted Mordecai Festival